 |College:||Utah State '79|

-Last season Hirschinger coached her Wildcats to a record of 10-20, including an 8-4 mark in conference play.
-The Wildcats won seven of their first eight games to kick off league action, highlighted by a 3-0 sweep over reigning America East Champion Albany to hand the Great Danes their only conference loss of the season.
-UNH earned the second seed in the America East Tournament but fell to Stony Brook, 3-1, in the semifinal round.
+Last season Hirschinger coached her Wildcats to a record of 15-14, including an 7-5 mark in conference play.
+The Wildcatstallied a season-high seven game winning streak, including winning five straight over America East opponents.
+UNH earned the fourth seed in the America East tournament but fell to top seeded Albany 3-0, in the semifinal round.

 Hirschinger won the 2003 America East Coach of the Year after guiding the program to its second-straight championship with a 23-12 overall record and a 12-2 mark in conference play.
 UNH faced No. 1- and eventual national champion- Southern California in the team’s third appearance in the NCAA Tournament under Coach Hirschinger.

 In 2002, Hirschinger guided the ’Cats to a 23-11 overall record and the team earned its second America East title in school history, along with the second NCAA Tournament berth in UNH history.
 The Wildcats fell to Big Ten champion Minnesota in four games, becoming the first team in America East to win a game in the NCAA Tournament since the NCAA went to a 64-team format.